 Aesthetic practices—literature, film, visual and sonic arts, among others—capture and represent various aspects of economy such as gift, usury, or credit.
 They not only stage or narrate these economic categories and engage with them but they also document and resist the economic appropriations of sensory perception.
+The Economies of Aesthetics Initiative is directed by Peter Szendy.
 Read more.

 Economies of Aesthetics

-Full schedule available on the website of the Cogut Institute.
+Full schedule with links to recorded talks is available on the website of the Cogut Institute.

-The conference, presented as part of the Economies of Aesthetics Initiative, is co-sponsored by the Institut Universitaire de France and the Université Sorbonne Nouvelle, Brown University’s Humanities Initiative Programming Fund, the Cogut Institute for the Humanities, and the Departments of Anthropology, Comparative Literature, English, French Studies, German Studies, Modern Culture and Media, and Philosophy.
-This event is free and open to the public.
+The conference, presented as part of the Economies of Aesthetics Initiative, was co-sponsored by the Institut Universitaire de France and the Université Sorbonne Nouvelle, Brown University’s Humanities Initiative Programming Fund, the Cogut Institute for the Humanities, and the Departments of Anthropology, Comparative Literature, English, French Studies, German Studies, Modern Culture and Media, and Philosophy.